 You may have some discomfort when urinating after this test because of irritation from the catheter.

 You may have bladder spasms after this test, which may be a sign of an allergic reaction to the contrast dye.
-Contact your health care provider if bothersome bladder spasms occur.
+Contact your provider if bothersome bladder spasms occur.

 Cystourethrogram - voiding